View the video about the lung screening program.

 Parikh is a member of the health system’s multidisciplinary Lung Disease Site Team, a group dedicated to improving care around this particularly deadly cancer.
 As such, he began talking with other care partners on the site team, including pulmonologists, thoracic surgeons, and hospital administrators, about establishing a lung cancer screening clinic in 2015 as an adjunct to its existing lung nodule program.

 After reviewing the area’s demographic data, the team determined that a lung cancer screening program was a particularly worthwhile endeavor for the patient population the health system serves.
 In Jackson County, 30% of the population smokes, and in Jackson city, 35% of residents are smokers — compared with 23% of residents throughout the state of Michigan.
 “We have a significantly higher number of smokers in our community than the rest of the state, so many people meet the criteria for lung cancer screening,” Parikh explains.

-The team also found that, according to the Commission on Cancer registry, 44% of lung cancers in 2010 were not diagnosed until Stage 4 in the U.S. “Based on our at-risk population, we felt like screening could detect lung cancer at an earlier stage,” says Mohan G. Kulkarni, MD, a thoracic surgeon affiliated with Henry Ford Allegiance Health in Jackson and the physician co-chair of the Lung Disease Site Team.
+The team also found that, according to the Commission on Cancer registry, 44% of lung cancers in 2010 were not diagnosed until Stage 4 in the U.S. “Based on our at-risk population, we felt like screening could detect lung cancer at an earlier stage,” says Mohan G. Kulkarni, MD, a thoracic surgeon affiliated with the Henry Ford Allegiance Health in Jackson and the physician co-chair of the Lung Disease Site Team.
 “As a result, we can intervene at a point where we can impact the course of the disease and save lives.”

 With recognition of both need and opportunity, Parikh and Kulkarni came together with other clinicians and administrators from Henry Ford Allegiance Health to form the lung cancer screening program.
 Karen Yacobucci, administrative director of Henry Ford Cancer Institute (HFCI), Central Region, was the force behind the successful execution of the program.